-South City Community School is an independent, urban Christian school in St. Louis, Missouri.
+South City Community School is an independent Christian school located in the heart of the city of St. Louis, Missouri, near Tower Grove Park.
 Our curriculum and educational approach are based on the work of several key mentors, especially the 19th century British educator, Charlotte Mason.
-Ms. Mason’s philosophy and methods are based on her biblical worldview of children, families, God and school.
 Please read more here about our mission, vision, and educational approach.

 A Bachelor’s or Master’s Degree in Elementary Education, Early Childhood, or a related field is required.
 Teacher’s certification in MO or a reciprocal state is recommended.
 Experience teaching in an independent or public school may be considered in lieu of certification.
 A flexible schedule and willingness to work with multiple grades is desired.
 The compensation for this position is $12 per hour.
 SCCS offers small class sizes and a supportive faculty environment.

-- Evidence of a demonstrated Christian lifestyle and regular church attendance
+- Evidence of a Godly life and a demonstrated Christian walk.

 - Familiarize yourself with SCCS’ website and the Charlotte Mason educational philosophy

-- Email your resume and a little about your background / interest in the position
+- Email your resume and a little about your background / interest in teaching at this time

 - Introductory visit to the school and classroom observation (~1 hr)